whiteducksoftware/azure-arm-action/README.md

 * `deploymentName` Specifies the name of the resource group deployment to create.

-* `parameters` Specify the path to the Azure Resource Manager parameters file.
+* `parametersLocation` Specify the path to the Azure Resource Manager parameters file.

 ## Usage